Our team

 Peter Sugarman Photo by Roberto Hogue

-For more than 40 years, I have pursued a deep passion to establish two-way communication with dolphins.
+For more than 50 years, I have pursued a deep passion to establish two-way communication with dolphins.
 This has included many years of dolphin research, study, and technology development, and many hours spent with dolphins.
 I believe that dolphins want to hear from us – but in a language that we co-create together.
 In this collaborative project informed by multiple disciplines, I am joined by a team of equally passionate colleagues, friends, and social innovators from my wide array of lifelong connections.
-Together we have developed a mission, vision and values for Humans & Dolphins Talking, which we launched in 2012.
+Together we have developed our mission, vision and values for Acoustic Interactions, which we launched in 2012.

 My early career experience includes training in underwater acoustics as a sonar technician with the US Navy (1971).
 In 1980, I worked with the Human/Dolphin Foundation at Marine World/Africa USA in Redwood City, CA on the JANUS project in their attempt to communicate with two captive adolescent dolphins.
 In the mid 80’s, I produced a field guide to the Orca Whales of Puget Sound, working with the Whale Museum, Friday Harbor, WA.